Name and Location of Agency/Department Requesting Intern:

 Minimum 10 – 20 hours per week for 10 - 12 weeks.
 Hours must be scheduled during normal business hours (Monday – Friday between 8 a.m. and 5 p.m.).
 Applicants able to schedule the maximum hours/duration listed for the internship typically gain a more in-depth experience.

 Benefits Available to Intern:

-Although this is an unpaid internship that does not lead to permanent employment, students and recent graduates are offered an excellent opportunity to build their resumes, develop career skills and apply academic knowledge, network with professionals in their fields of interest and explore career options with the Auditor-Controller’s Office and other County of Orange agencies/departments.
+Although this is an unpaid internship that does not lead to permanent employment or include employee benefits, students and recent graduates are offered an excellent opportunity to build their resumes, develop career skills and apply academic knowledge, network with professionals in their fields of interest and explore career options with the Auditor-Controller’s Office and other County of Orange agencies/departments.

 Prior to placement, applicants may be asked to submit contact information for reference checks, and a LiveScan criminal record check through the California Department of Justice will be conducted.
 A U.S. Social Security number and valid state-issued driver’s license or identification card are required for the LiveScan.

 Please click on the link listed below to access application guidelines.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.

 You Are Now Leaving the County of Orange Official Portal